Skyfora

 Skyfora's Advantage: 30-Minute Forecasts

-Skyfora provides 30-minute forecasts that enable operational decisions based on what will happen, not just what's happening now.
+Skyfora will enable 15-minute nowcast updates that enable operational decisions based on what will happen, not just what's happening now.

 Our approach:

-- 0-2 Hour Forecasts: We provide forecasts for the next 0-2 hours, covering the critical operational decision window
+1. 0-2 Hour Forecasts: We provide or enable nowcasts for the next 0-2 hours, covering the critical operational decision window

-- 15-Minute Updates: We update forecasts every 15 minutes, ensuring operators always have current forecast information
+2. 15-Minute Updates: Our data makes it possible and meaningful to update the nowcasts every 15 minutes, ensuring operators always have current forecast information

-- Hyperlocal Precision: 1km resolution enables forecasts for specific locations, not just regional averages
+3. Hyperlocal Precision: 1km resolution enables nowcasts for specific locations, not just regional averages

-- Real-Time Assimilation: We continuously incorporate new observations, improving forecast accuracy as conditions develop
+4. Real-Time Assimilation: We continuously incorporate new observations, with StreamGNSS hardware installed sampling is done every second, improving forecast accuracy as conditions develop

-The Impact: Operations using Skyfora's 30-minute forecasts reduced weather-related disruptions by 38% and improved decision accuracy by 45%.
+The Impact: Operations using Skyfora's weather data may reduce weather-related disruptions significantly and improve decision accuracy.

 Practical Applications

-- Aviation Operations: Airports can make decisions based on 30-minute forecasts, not just current conditions, improving safety and efficiency
+• Aviation Operations: Airports can make decisions based on rapid forecast update cycles, not just current conditions, improving safety and efficiency

-- Construction Management: Site managers can plan work based on forecast conditions, not just current conditions, reducing delays
+• Construction Management: Site managers can plan work based on nowcast conditions, not just current conditions or obsolete forecast models, reducing delays

-- Event Planning: Organizers can make decisions based on forecast conditions, not just current conditions, improving planning
+• Event Planning: Organizers can make decisions based on nowcasted conditions, not just current conditions, improving planning

-- Logistics Optimization: Dispatchers can route vehicles based on forecast conditions, not just current conditions, improving efficiency
+• Logistics Optimization: Dispatchers can route airport operations based on forecast conditions, not just current conditions, improving efficiency

 Conclusion

-Current conditions tell you what's happening now, but operational decisions need to know what will happen in the next 30 minutes.
-The gap between current conditions and 30-minute forecasts costs industries billions annually.
-By providing accurate 30-minute forecasts that update every 15 minutes, Skyfora enables operational decisions based on forecast conditions, not just current conditions.
+Current conditions tell you what's happening now, but operational decisions need to know what will happen in the next 30 minutes to 1 hour.
+The gap between current conditions and nowcasts costs industries billions annually.
+By providing accurate nowcasts that update every 15 minutes, Skyfora enables operational decisions based on forecast conditions, not just current conditions.
 For critical operations, that forecast capability isn't just valuable—it's essential for success.